 This one was highlighted in Paper’s debut demo video, and has certainly gathered a lot of attention.
 I love the small scroll bar that shows your current position on the photo.
 Someone has already replicated this effect with HTML/CSS/JS – here’s the tutorial.

 No animation in Paper is jerky or unrefined.
-When I start to type out a search, notice the subtle fading, with a slight delay on each list item as they disappear into the background.
+When I start to type out a search, notice the subtle fading in and out of the various elements on the page?